Roasted Brussels Sprouts

 Adjust the timing depending on the size of the sprouts and your particular oven.
 The sprouts should be nicely browned, some of the outside leaves crunchy, the interior should be cooked through.

-So if the sprouts look like they are getting too browned (they should be well browned, not burnt), move them to a lower rack or lower the heat.
+If the sprouts look like they are getting too browned (they should be well browned, not burnt), move them to a lower rack or lower the heat.
+If after 30 minutes the sprouts aren't browned enough, put them under the broiler (or increase the heat to 500°F) for 5 minutes.